-8 Note, however, that several studies show that mortar attacks are associated with localized increases on miscarriages (Wainstock et al., 2013), post-traumatic stress disorder (Diamond et al., 2010; Berger et al., 2012), and depression (Goldberg et al. 2013).
+&lt;sup>9 Note, however, that several studies show that mortar attacks are associated with localized increases on miscarriages (Wainstock et al., 2013), post-traumatic stress disorder (Diamond et al., 2010; Berger et al., 2012), and depression (Goldberg et al. 2013).
 Getmansky and Zeitzoff (2014) show that they also affect the electorate's political preferences.

-episodes.
+Columns (3)-(4) and (5)-(6) redefine episodes using more stringent requirements of 7 and 14 days of calm, respectively.
+The main results are robust to these alternative definitions of episodes.
 In particular, we continue to find that (i) Gazan militants overwhelmingly start and end episodes; and (ii) in a substantial share of episodes we only observe Gazan militants' violence.

-4. Full Characterization of Episodes of Violence
+5. Full Characterization of Episodes of Violence